-ATEX137 (1999/92/EC) covers the minimum requirements for improving the safety and health protection of workers potentially at risk from explosive atmospheres
+ATEX Workplace Directive 1999/92/EC covers the minimum requirements for improving the level of health and safety protection of workers potentially at risk from explosive atmospheres.

-In the UK these directives were implemented into existing regulations where 94/9/EC falls under the EPS, The Equipment and Protective Systems Intended for use in Potentially Explosive Atmospheres Regulations 1996 (EPS) and 1999/92/EC falls under The Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR).
+In Great Britain these directives were implemented into existing regulations where 2014/34/EU falls under the EPS, The Equipment and Protective Systems Intended for use in Potentially Explosive Atmospheres Regulations 1996 (EPS) and 1999/92/EC falls under The Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR).

 What does this mean?

-Users of equipment and factory owners must comply with DSEAR where they must:-
+Users of equipment and factory owners must comply with DSEAR and must:

-- Find out what dangerous substances are in their workplace and what the fire and explosion risks are.
+Identify what dangerous substances are in their workplace and what the fire and explosion risks are

-Since 1st July 2003 all new equipment for use in classified areas needs to comply with 94/9/EC or EPS in the UK.
+Since 1st July 2003 all new equipment for use in classified areas has needed to comply with 94/9/EC, 2014/34/EU or EPS in Great Britain.

-Since 1st July 2006 all existing equipment used within a classified area needs to have been assessed, and if needed, modified, to ensure it is safe for use.
+Since 1st July 2006 existing equipment used within a classified area has needed to have been assessed, and if needed, modified, to ensure it is safe for use.

 How do you know if the equipment used is safe?

-Equipment that is in compliance with 94/9/EC or EPS will be marked; part of this marking will include what category of equipment has been supplied.
+Equipment supplied since 1st July 2003 that is in compliance with the ATEX directives will be marked; part of this marking will include what category of equipment has been supplied.
 It is a case of matching the equipment category to the classified area as follows:-